Official White House portraits of Nancy and Ronald Reagan: Kinstler portrait of Ronald Reagan

 Everett Kinstler was hired to paint the second official portrait of Reagan.
 He is depicted in the portrait sitting on the Truman Balcony of the White House.
 The Jefferson Monument is shown in the background.
 It is the only official presidential portrait to show the subject outside.
 Kinstler said he painted Reagan "... just the way he appeared to me – a confident man with a ready smile and good humor.
 He seemed perfectly comfortable with who he was".
 It was first displayed at the White House on the occasion of a state dinner honoring the President of Nicaragua, Violeta Chamorro.
 It was funded by Mr. and Mrs. Joe Allbritton.

-As of March 2025, the portrait of Reagan hangs in the Oval Office, to the left of President Donald Trump as he sits at his desk.
-According to The Washington Post, the effect is that "Reagan appears to be smiling approvingly on Trump's endeavors".
+During the second presidency of Donald Trump the portrait of Reagan hung in the Oval Office, to the left of Trump as he sat at his desk.
+According to The Washington Post, the effect was that "Reagan appear[ed] to be smiling approvingly on Trump's endeavors".